AHMEDSAEEDGIT/food-delivery-system/docs/requirements/01-registration-authentication.md

 - **Dependencies:** This module is required for all others (Order Management, Payment, Cart, Dashboard).
 - **Security Considerations:** Must follow OWASP best practices for authentication and authorization.

-✅ This way, we now have a balanced description covering Customer and Admin authentication flows, and we’ve integrated the missing points you listed (logout, enable/disable accounts, OTP verification,